ersandeep977/fast-gha-market-greet/README.md

-# Print Name Action test
+# Print Name Action test inside the docker container

 This GitHub Action prints a name to the logs.